 “Recent studies suggest that dual-income couples find only 12 minutes a day to talk to each other.”

 Twelve minutes!
-Seems incredible, but when you think about the long stretch of a workday, a possible commute, errands, and the hours of sleep… and those 12 minutes don’t seem so surprising anymore.
+Seems incredible, but consider your full-time jobs, a daily commute, errands, and the hours your sleep.
+Suddenly, those 12 minutes don’t seem so surprising anymore.

 Throw in a kid or two (or three!), and time with your partner seems even more scarce.
 It’s time to reclaim it with a date night.

-Date nights can be a night out for dinner or even wine and cheese at home after the kids are in bed.
-You just need dedicated time to be with your partner, with no distractions or work.
+Date nights can be a night out for dinner and a movie, or even wine and cheese at home after the kids’ bedtime.
+You just need dedicated time to be with your spouse, with no distractions or work.

 It’s easy to forget what life was like before kids considering how time-consuming they can be.
-But beneath the diapers and play dates are topics you find interesting and worthwhile to share.
+But beneath the diapers, dishes, and play dates are topics you find interesting and worthwhile to share.

 3. Reach out to a friend

 Socializing with friends can look a bit different these days.
-I haven’t seen any of my friends in months, and any kind of communication has been limited to online chats or texts.
+There’ll be stretches of months where I don’t see my friends, and any kind of communication has usually been through phone calls or texts.

 Still, even that can help you balance parenthood in a healthy way than feeling alone.